Visit These Unique Themed Cafes In Japan For An Unforgettable Dining Experience

 A post shared by Tokyo Snake Center official (@tokyosnakecenter)

 Whether you’re fond of slithering serpents or seeking a daring epicurean experience, the Tokyo Snake Centre doesn’t disappoint.
-Home to roughly 35 non-venomous snakes, the cafe charges a cover of ¥1650 (THB 400) per person, which includes a drink and the chance to choose your snake companion from the numerous transparent boxes assembled at the entrance.
-For an additional ¥540 (THB 131), guests can touch and play with a larger snake on a special couch.
+Home to roughly 35 non-venomous snakes, the cafe charges a cover of ¥1650 (INR 955) per person, which includes a drink and the chance to choose your snake companion from the numerous transparent boxes assembled at the entrance.
+For an additional ¥540 (INR 312), guests can touch and play with a larger snake on a special couch.
 The cafe enhances the experience with souvenirs, bags and ties designed using the snake-skin pattern, and lucky charms curated using real cast-off snake skin.

 Location: Sanpo Sogo Building 8F, 6-5-6 Jingumae, Shibuya-ku, Tokyo